SanthoshNuthakki/SanthoshNuthakki/README.md

 ## 💫 About Me

-🔧 I'm a **DevOps Engineer** with 3+ years of IT experience, passionate about automation, scalability, and building cloud-native solutions.
+🔧 I'm a **Software Engineer-SD** with 4+ years of IT experience, passionate about automation, scalability, and building cloud-native solutions.
 I specialize in:

 - ⚙️ **CI/CD Pipelines** – Jenkins, GitHub Actions
 - 📦 **IaC** – Terraform, Ansible